ThatBlokeCalledJay/set-json-property/README.md

 ## SetJsonProperty

 Update a specific json object's property with a specified value.
 You can target nested json objects, and even objects that belong to an array.
+Available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/publishers/ThatBlokeCalledJay)

 > Note: SetJsonProperty has been designed to work with Azure DevOps pipelines.